 The technique of making polystyrene is called addition polymerization.
 Because polystyrene polymer is completely amorphous, it is transparent.
 Polystyrenes have an extremely low elongation rate, under 1%, due to their brittle nature.
 Polystyrene melts at roughly 240°C, while the glass transition temperature is around 100°C, which is quite high.
 Polystyrene has a tensile strength of 50 MPa and a modulus of elasticity of roughly 3200 MPa.

 Let’s look at some of Polystyrene’s important features now that we know what it’s used for.
-Polystyrene is a homopolymer, which means that it is made up entirely of the monomer styrene in conjunction with itself.
+Polystyrene is a homopolymer, which means that it is made up entirely of monomer styrene in conjunction with itself.
 PS can be categorized as either a “thermoplastic” or a “thermoset” material, depending on the type.
 The name derives from how plastic reacts to heat.

 Polystyrene board is a stiff, closed-cell foam insulation that is long-lasting, moisture-resistant, and temperature-resistant.
 It’s waterproof and widely utilized in both home and business settings.
 Expanded polystyrene (EPS) and extruded polystyrene are two types of polystyrene board insulation that can be produced plain or jacketed (XPS).
 Compared to extruded polystyrene insulation boards, expanded polystyrene insulation boards are more permeable to air and moisture.
-Due to its structure and breathability, EPS boards, on the other hand, absorb less moisture.
+Due to their structure and breathability, EPS boards, on the other hand, absorb less moisture.
 XPS (extruded polystyrene insulation board) has higher compressive strength and poorer thermal conductivity than EPS (extruded polystyrene insulation sheet).

 Polystyrene foam is commonly used in refrigerators, air conditioners, ovens, microwaves, vacuum cleaners, and blenders because it is inert, cost-effective, and long-lasting.

-Many automotive parts, such as instrument panels, knobs, energy absorbing door panels, trim, and sound dampening foam, are made of polystyrene foam.
+Many automotive parts, such as instrument panels, knobs, energy-absorbing door panels, trim, and sound-dampening foam, are made of polystyrene foam.
 Polystyrene foam is also commonly seen in kid safety seats.

 Polystyrene is used to make the housing and other parts for computers, televisions, and other IT equipment where aesthetics, shape, and function are all important.

-Polystyrene foodservice packaging lasts longer, insulates better, and is more affordable than alternatives.
+Polystyrene food service packaging lasts longer, insulates better, and is more affordable than alternatives.

 Lightweight polystyrene foam provides good thermal insulation in various applications, including building walls and roofing, refrigerators and freezers, and industrial cold storage facilities.
 Polystyrene insulation is inert, water-resistant, and long-lasting.